 - Further investigations to detect the underlying cause should include urine, blood and any other relevant cultures, and specific tests directed at detecting the most likely cause in a given case, where relevant to ongoing management - eg, lumbar puncture for suspected meningitis.

-Other goals include the prevention of potential complications, including arterial or venous thrombosis, cerebral oedema and foot ulceration.
+Other goals include the prevention of other potential complications, including arterial or venous thrombosis and foot ulceration.

 Initial general measures